Arkansas Black

-The Arkansas Black is an apple cultivar that originated in the mid-19th century in Benton County, Arkansas.
-It is not the same as the cultivar 'Arkansas' or 'Arkansas Black Twig'.
+The Arkansas Black is a cultivated variety of cultivar of apple that originated in the late-19th century in Benton County, Arkansas.
+One of its parents is suspected to be the Winesap.
+The Arkansas Black is not the same as the cultivar Arkansas or Arkansas Black Twig.

 Arkansas Black apples are generally medium-sized with a somewhat flattened shape.
-Generally a very dark red on the tree, occasionally with a slight green blush where hidden from the sun, the apples grow darker as they ripen, becoming a very dark red or burgundy color.
-With storage the skin continues to darken.
+They grow darker as they ripen, becoming a very dark red or purplish red in color, especially on the side exposed to the Sun.
 Arkansas Black is one of the darkest of all apple cultivars, hence the name.
-A variant of the Huaniu apple, the Black Diamond has an even darker colour.
+A variant of the Huaniu apple, the Black Diamond has an even darker color.

-The flesh in good years is notably hard and crunchy when fresh, though it does soften somewhat with keeping.
+Its yellowish flesh is notably hard and crunchy, with a distinctive aroma.
 Fairly tart when fresh-picked, the apples mellow with storage.
 Arkansas Blacks are considered an excellent keeping apple, and can be stored for six months in appropriate conditions.

-Though the cultivar is grown throughout the United States, it is said that the best apples come from western Arkansas, where the cultivar originated.
-Popular as a fresh-picked apple at roadside stands and produce markets, the apple has begun to enter commercial distribution and so is now becoming more widely available.
+This cultivar is grown throughout the United States, and can be pollinated by Golden Delicious, Red Delicious, or (fruitless) crabapple trees.
+The Arkansas Black can be used for snacking and making vinegar.